weebcyberpunk/statusbufferline.vim/README.md

 # statusbufferline.vim

-This plugin transforms the Vim statusline in a buffer list.
+This plugin transforms the Vim statusline or tabline in a buffer list.

 [statusbufferline](screenshot.png)